sajozsattila/mur2_editor/app/static/demo.md

 + The data in digital publications are stored on a remote server and delivered over the internet via a web browser.
 Is this secure?
 At μr² we say that it isn't and we are not just referring to 'man-in-the-middle' attacks.
 If your provider goes offline, all of your work will be lost.
 It is useable?
 Yes, you can access your data from anywhere with an internet connection.
 + Download and install the platform locally.
 It is secure?
 Yes, it is more secure than the previous option, however, you need to install the platform on every device.

 Using Javascript helps μr² to better answer these questions.
 The editor can only be accessed via HTTPS (secure communication over a computer network) from anywhere with an internet connection, so you do not need to install anything.
-However, your work is stored locally.
+However, as it is a client-side technology, after the first load it can work even when you drop your connection in the meantime.^[Which is unfortunately common in our mobile World.]
+However, your work can be stored *only* locally.^[But if you wish to store them online, and access them from everywhere.
+Currently, we have some space on the demo server, so after registration, you can store them there.]

 ## Academic writing and publishing
 We aim to support academic quality writing which is a huge task that very few publication platforms offer.
 We support LaTeX type mathematical input, footnotes, cross-reference, equation numbering, citations and bibliography and editorial changes to name a few.